 Whether you need to provide preliminary notice in Louisiana depends on your role in the privately owned construction project.

 - General contractors – must file a Notice of Contract in the parish office of the recorder of mortgages where the property is located before starting work on any project valued at $25,000 or more.
 If the property owner is currently occupying the property to be worked on then the general contractor must provide them with a Notice of Lien Rights prior to starting any work.

-- Equipment suppliers – for private projects a notice must be sent by registered or certified mail (return receipt requested) to the owner and general contractor at least 10-days before the first date on which materials will be delivered.
+- Equipment suppliers – for private projects a notice must be sent by registered or certified mail (return receipt requested) to the owner and general contractor at least 10-days after the first date on which materials will be delivered.

 - Material Suppliers – Material suppliers have a notice requirement, whereby they need to send notice of non-payment to all parties within 75 days of the last day of the month where materials were delivered to the project.
 If notice was not properly sent out, then this terminates any lien rights for suppliers.
 (Notice of non-payment is a hot button topic in construction disputes).

 - Other parties – preliminary notice is not required for other parties such as subcontractors or laborers, but it can be a good thing to provide it.
 Also, these parties are entitled to receive notification of a Notice of Termination or to receive notification of abandonment or substantial completion.
 If the owner fails to do so they may be liable for these parties’ attorney’s fees.

 The laws that create lien rights are very technical.
 There are plenty of do-it-yourself resources and information out there, but nothing beats having an experienced Louisiana construction lawyer handle your mechanics lien needs.
 If there is one flaw in the lien, it could jeopardize your rights to collection.